备注

 Write the image

-Start DragonOS in qemu background mode (without graphics), while setting environment variables AUTO_TEST (auto-test option, currently only supports syscall testing) and SYSCALL_TEST_DIR (test suite directory).
-These environment variables will be passed to DragonOS as command-line parameters.
-Then when the busybox init process executes the rcS script, this script will execute the corresponding test through the AUTO_TEST option
+Start DragonOS in the background in qemu’s non-graphical mode, while setting environment variables AUTO_TEST (auto-test option, currently only supports syscall testing) and SYSCALL_TEST_DIR (directory where the test suite is located).
+These two environment variables will be passed to DragonOS as command-line parameters.
+Then, when the busybox init process executes the rcS script, this script will execute the corresponding tests through the AUTO_TEST option

-Execute monitor_test_results.sh to periodically check the qemu serial output content and determine success or failure return based on test results
+Execute monitor_test_results.sh to periodically check the qemu serial port output content and determine whether to return success or failure based on the test results

 The corresponding workflow configuration file is test-x86.yml